AdvancedPhotonSource/GSAS-II/docs/source/GSASIImapvars.rst

    \end{matrix}\right)

-This is done by creating a square matrix from the group using :func:`_FillArray`.
+This is done by creating a square matrix from the group using :func:`~GSASII.GSASIImapvars._FillArray`.
 The top Nc rows in the matrix are filled as described above.
-Then :func:`_RowEchelon` is used to see if those entries in the matrix can be coverted to row-echelon form.
+Then :func:`~GSASII.GSASIImapvars._RowEchelon` is used to see if those entries in the matrix can be coverted to row-echelon form.
 This will raise an Exception there is linear dependence between the initial Nc rows (which means that no matter what values are used for any remaining rows, that the matrix will be singular).
 If that is not the case and Nc<Np then any remaining rows that were not specified are filled in.
-For each of these rows, first only the diagonal element in that row of the matrix is set to 1 and the upper portion of the matrix is again tested with :func:`_RowEchelon` to check for linear independence.
-This is likely to be non-singular, but should :func:`_RowEchelon` fail, :func:`_FillArray` will then try setting each other element in that row to either 1 or -1.
+For each of these rows, first only the diagonal element in that row of the matrix is set to 1 and the upper portion of the matrix is again tested with :func:`~GSASII.GSASIImapvars._RowEchelon` to check for linear independence.
+This is likely to be non-singular, but should :func:`~GSASII.GSASIImapvars._RowEchelon` fail, :func:`~GSASII.GSASIImapvars._FillArray` will then try setting each other element in that row to either 1 or -1.
 One of those options should be linearly independent from every other row of the matrix.

 The
 `Gram-Schmidt process <http://en.wikipedia.org/wiki/Gram-Schmidt>`_,
-implemented  in :func:`GramSchmidtOrtho`, is used to find orthonormal unit vectors which are used to replace the remaining Np-Nc rows of the matrix.
+implemented  in :func:`~GSASII.GSASIImapvars.GramSchmidtOrtho`, is used to find orthonormal unit vectors which are used to replace the remaining Np-Nc rows of the matrix.
 This will fail with a ``ConstraintException`` if this is not possible (singular matrix), but that would be unexpected since the matrix could be converted to row-echelon form.
 The